-Darrin Unruh grew up on a farm in Reno County Kansas running a 4010 John Deere tractor pulling a 4 bottom plow.
-Since then he has come full circle in terms of his views about soil health.
+I grew up on a farm in Reno County, Kansas, running a 4010 John Deere tractor pulling a 4-bottom plow.

 Why I believe soil health is important